isomerpages/moe-standrewsjc/_admissions/Freq Asked Questions.md

 or what your friend has chosen.
 At SAJC we have a wide range of subjects available.
 These provide a preparation for any subject course you may wish to read at university.
-We also have an Education and Career Guidance team and full-time counselors to help you with your choices and advise you on your options if you wish to continue your studies overseas.
+We also have an Education and Career Guidance team and full-time counselors to advise you on your choices and advise you on your options.
+We can also advise if you wish to continue your studies overseas.
 A list of subjects available at SAJC can be found <a href="/admissions/subject-combinations/" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p></p>
 </td>
 </tr>